 The Fuerte de Samaipata archaeological site consists of two parts: the hill believed to have been the ceremonial center of the old town and the administrative and residential district.
 The huge sculptured rock, dominating the town below, has no parallel anywhere in the Americas.

-Embedded within a dramatic landscape at the meeting point between the Andes and the Amazon Basin, the Historic Sanctuary of Machu Picchu is among the greatest artistic, architectural and land use achievements anywhere as well as the most significant tangible legacy of the Inca civilization.
+Embedded within a dramatic landscape between the Andes and the Amazon Basin, the Historic Sanctuary of Machu Picchu is among the greatest artistic, architectural and land use achievements anywhere, as well as the most significant tangible legacy of the Inca civilization.

 Moray is an archaeological site in Peru, northwest of Cuzco on a high plateau at about 11,500 ft and just west of the village of Maras.
 The site contains unusual Inca ruins, mostly consisting of several terraced circular depressions that suggest it was an agricultural laboratory.

 The archaeological area of Tierradentro, with its complex of hypogeal, are a unique testimony to the everyday life and ritual of a developed and stable society.
 It also reveals the social complexity and cultural wealth of a pre-Hispanic society in the northern Andean region of South America.